pappitti/modernbert-mlx/README.md

 See examples/maskedlm.py

 - "zero-shot-classification"
-Uses the the ModelForMaskedLM class.
+Uses the ModelForMaskedLM class.
 See above.
 The reason for using this pipeline is a recent paper by Answer.ai showing that it was a great alternative to other approaches. (a ModelForZeroShotClassification class had also been prepared, which extends Model, and returns probabilities of labels for the sequence.
 There are other interpretrations of what zero-shot classification means, notably classifications that require fixed labels.
 Not sure which approach is correct.
 More work needed so the class is kept for future work even if it is not used.
 Here, labels must be provided in the config file as a list or as a dictionary {label:description} as a label_candidates parameter in the config file.)
 See examples/zeroshot.py

 - "text-classification"